 Every once in a while, new technology seems to emerge spontaneously to change our world.
 Dynamite, penicillin, X-ray machines, and even microwaves are all examples of such new accidental discoveries.

-They power everything from phones and Teslas to power grid backups and even satellites.
+They power everything, from and Teslas to grid backup facilities and even satellites.
 But despite the fact that they have happily taken us into the 21st century, they have some serious drawbacks.

 First, the materials needed to make them, such as cobalt, are usually very harmful to the environment.
 They destroy vast ecosystems with toxic chemicals.